-Frequent urination is a common early symptom of diabetes.
-This is because high blood glucose levels result in excess blood glucose entering the urine.
-Not only does this pull extra water into the urine, but it also increases a person’s thirst.
-As such, both factors contribute toward more frequent urination.
+Frequent urination is a common diabetes symptom.
+High blood glucose levels result in excess glucose entering the urine, pulling extra water into the urine, and increasing thirst.

 Diabetes describes a group of conditions that affect how the body processes blood glucose levels.
 This refers to a measure of sugar in the bloodstream that the body uses to supply its cells with energy.
 When a person’s body cannot control their blood glucose, they may experience high or low blood glucose, which can present with many different symptoms.

 In this article, we will explore how frequent urination could indicate diabetes and the possible symptoms of the condition.

 The term diabetes derives from the ancient Greek word meaning “siphon” or “to pass through.”
 This refers to excessive urine output being a common symptom of diabetes mellitus.
 This is why diabetes insipidus shares a similar name, as it also causes excessive urination.

 Diabetes mellitus typically occurs due to issues with insulin.
 This hormone is responsible for

 When insulin cannot help regulate blood glucose levels, a person’s blood glucose will rise.
 Typically, the kidneys are able to filter and reabsorb glucose in the blood.